encointer/pallets/README.md

 a substrate pallet to perform encointer ceremonies

 ## pallet-encointer-communities
-A substrate pallet for encointer currencies and managing their meetup locations
+A substrate pallet for encointer communities and managing their meetup locations

 ## pallet-encointer-ceremonies
 a substrate pallet to perform encointer ceremonies

 ## pallet-encointer-balances
-a balances module that supports multiple currencies and demurrage
+a balances module that supports multiple communities and demurrage

 ## pallet-encointer-bazaar
 a registry for classifieds from community members, linking to IPFS